Anti-art: Neo-Dada and later

-During the 1970s, King Mob was responsible for various attacks on art galleries.
+During the 1970s, King Mob was responsible for various attacks on art galleries along with the art inside.
 According to the philosopher Roger Taylor the concept of art is not universal but is an invention of bourgeois ideology helping to promote this social order.
 He compares it to a cancer that colonises other forms of life so that it becomes difficult to distinguish one from the other.

 Stewart Home called for an Art Strike between 1990 and 1993.
 Unlike earlier art-strike proposals such as that of Gustav Metzger in the 1970s, it was not intended as an opportunity for artists to seize control of the means of distributing their own work, but rather as an exercise in propaganda and psychic warfare aimed at smashing the entire art world rather than just the gallery system.
 As Black Mask had done in the 1960s, Stewart Home disrupted cultural events in London in the 1990s by giving made up flyers of literary events to the homeless with the lure of free drinks.

 The K Foundation was an art foundation that published a series of Situationist-inspired press adverts and extravagant subversions in the art world.
 Most notoriously, when their plans to use banknotes as part of a work of art fell through, they burnt a million pounds in cash.

 Punk has developed anti-art positions.
 Some "industrial music" bands describe their work as a form of "cultural terrorism" or as a form of "anti-art".
 The term is also used to describe other intentionally provocative art forms, such as nonsense verse.